mlf-core/mlf-core/docs/tutorial.rst

 The ``environment.yml`` file is used for both, running the mlf-core project with Conda, and for creating the Conda environment inside the Docker container.
 Therefore you only need to specify your dependencies once in this file.
 Try to always define all dependencies from Conda channels if possible and only add PyPI dependencies if a Conda version is not available.
+However, note that only the version combinations of the template were tested to be deterministic and to create valid environments.
+We encourage you to regularly upgrade your dependencies, but do so at your own risk!

 .. code-block::